Hocus Pocus, Witches Brew

 I wish I could carve out every detail of my memory in writing, and obsessively so, like a neurosurgeon carrying out his finely tuned daily surgical brain procedures with a scalpel fit for a competent touch.
 But because much time has passed, I’ll do time-sweet-time the honour of letting it just be, and simply scan the surface of my vague and pirouetting thoughts.

-And he proposed to me, at his aunt’s apartment in León where he’d spent a grand majority of his childhood.
+It was in Spain that my fiancé had proposed to me, at his aunt’s apartment in León where he’d spent a grand majority of his childhood.
 It was no perfect moment.
 It was in fact the most imperfect moment we’d experienced as a unit — comically clumsy, too, in retrospect.
 Yet it was a transient moment of our lives that was most true and raw — that revealed the promise of stars on a gloomy night — and that ultimately revealed the wisdom of profound strength and compassion, and the truth of our hearts.
 And I wouldn’t have had it any other way.

 No two stories are ever alike.
 And when I ponder back at that point in time, I feel both tears and a smile overtaking me.
 This was our story.
 This was the story of how our yesterdays synchronistically carved the expansive path of today.
 And how thankful I am for the love of my life, and for us.